Holbo Airbearing Turntable and Acoustical Systems Aiwon and Palladian MC cartridges

 The next cable that I tried was the Vermouth Reference which has a similarly controlled delivery as the AudioQuest but brings a more colorful sound along with more forceful bass which was working very well with the Holbo.

 Thanks to its air bearings, the Holbo is said to be immune to influences from the material onto which it is placed.
 These same air bearings make that the turntable can be made from a single slab and with no suspension anywhere because those cushions of air inside the bearings are all the isolation that it needs.
-Given that I found no differences with the Holbo set up on the MDF shelf atop the Artesania Exoteryc rack’s outer frame or on the Artesania Modular Rack, there seems to be truth to the immunity statement.
+Given that I found no differences with the Holbo set up on the MDF shelf atop the Artesania Exoteryc rack’s outer frame or on the Artesania Modular Rack, there seems to be truth in the immunity statement.

 The turntable’s integral feet contain spikes but no bases are supplied and so, Francois of Colab delivered 3 nicely matching stainless steel spike bases with the turntable.
 To test the influence of the feet I replaced the stainless steel bases and replaced them with Neoprene pads as supplied with Artesania racks.